SUBARACHNOID HEMORRHAGE

 Content available only for logged-in subscribers (registration will be available soon)

-• maintain normotension to preserve maternal CPP and prevent intrauterine asphyxia
+• maintain normotension to preserve maternal cerebral perfusion pressure (CPP) and prevent intrauterine asphyxia

 • invasive blood pressure (BP) monitoring is recommended